NeuSpeech/EEG-To-Text/README.md

 The **main branch** contains the final code for our "Are EEG-to-Text Models Working?" paper.
+Accepted by IJCAI workshop 2024.
 If you have any questions, you can write them in the Issues section or email me at girlsending0@khu.ac.kr.

 check our new paper with full detailed comparison of different models on this task at [https://arxiv.org/abs/2405.06459](https://arxiv.org/abs/2405.06459)